-Here are the 7 Notes that you should write to your children
+Here are the 7 notes you should write to your children:

-1. Love note.
 This is a note where you express your unconditional love to your children for who they are and validate their wonderful gifts.
-You can read what I wrote to my children in my How to win your Child’s Heart blog post.
+You can read what I wrote to my children in my How to Win Your Child’s Heart blog post.
 Here are some ideas for what to write your daughter too.

-2. Lunch box notes.
 Another way to uplift our children is to slip them a note in their lunchbox.
 My wife, Susan, and I found that just simply letting them know we’re thinking of them will encourage them through the day.
 Not sure of what to write?
-How about, “I love you,” “I’m proud of you,” “Have a great day,” or “Hope your test goes well.”
+How about, “I love you,” “I’m proud of you,” or “Have a great day.”
 You can even surprise them with a “Let’s go for ice cream after school” note.
-I’ve got some free, downloadable lunchbox notes you can use to get started.
+I’ve got some free, downloadable lunchbox notes for kids and teens you can use to get started.

-3. Post-It notes.
 You can write little notes to your kids on yellow sticky notes and put them on their mirror, dresser, notebook or anywhere you want.
 Like lunchbox notes, these post-its are just quick words of encouragement to your kids.
 You might just say something like, “Way to go.
 An “A” in math!
 Awesome!” or “That was so nice that you encouraged your brother when he was down.”
-You can check out my Love your Family with Post-Its blog to see how we do it in our home.
+You can check out my How to Love your Family with Sticky Notes blog to see how we do it in our home.

-4. Pillow Talk notes.
 As our children were growing up, Susan began to feel as if all communication with them was becoming instructional or disciplinary.
-So one time, she grabbed a spiral notebook, wrote a note to one of our daughters praising her for a nice thing she did for her sister and put it on her pillow.
+So one time, she grabbed a spiral notebook and wrote a note to one of our daughters praising her for a nice thing she did for her sister and put it on her pillow.
 To my wife’s surprise, my daughter wrote back and placed the journal on her pillow.
 As a result, Susan developed the Pillow Talk journal so parents, like you, can write short notes of encouragement to their kids when they desire.

-7. College and Career note.
 Another thing I’ve done for my children is to memorialize, in writing, the most important things I tried to instill in them as they were growing up.
-Three of our five children are now in college or working.
+All five children are now in college or working.
 Before they left our nest, there were four things that Susan and I taught them and always want them to remember.
 Here are the four things I penned to each of them.

 I hope these ideas will help you get started on writing notes to your children.
 If you have any creative ideas that you have used with your children, I’d love to hear them!